facetorched/schemplacer/README.md

 | `[<removeWhenDone>]` | `true`          | If `true`, remove the last schematic frame when the animation completes. |
 | `[<clearPrev>]`      | `true`          | If `true`, automatically remove blocks from the previous frame before placing the next. |
 | `[<ignoreAir>]`      | `true`          | If `true`, skip air blocks when pasting (can increase performance). |

+- Note: running a command that is already running will instead pause or un-pause the task.

 ## Configuration